 It’s Friday so that means it’s time to figure out what to make for brunch this weekend.
 I’ve been on a pancake kick at home.
 I like that everything I need is there waiting in my pantry.
 I also love the flavor of sausage spices with pancakes covered with maple syrup.

-There’s no cover for my new book up yet on Amazon – but you can still pre-order it now.
-Make sure to hang on to your receipt because I am working on a present for all of you who pre-order the book and I’ll need you to email it to get the surprise.
+There’s no cover for my new book on Amazon – but you can still pre-order it now.
+Make sure to hang on to your receipt because I am working on a present for all of you who have pre-ordered – I’ll need you to email it to get the surprise.
 More about that to come!